binyamin/dg-webring/.github/ISSUE_TEMPLATE/new-member.md

 ---
-name: New Member
+name: New Member!
-about: Add yourself to the webring
+about: Add your site to the webring
 title: ''
 labels: ''
 assignees: ''